-SSEN is focused on delivering for the communities we serve, and doing our part to ensure a just energy transition is critical to this role.
+At SSEN we are focused on delivering for the communities we serve and doing our part to ensure a just energy transition.
 We understand that any evolution must serve the needs of all stakeholders and customers, including the most vulnerable.
-At every stage of development, we take time and care to consider how any changes to the way we manage the electricity distribution system may impact the most vulnerable in our society.
-We encourage community stakeholders to engage with us in this process, which has the potential to deliver savings for all customers, including vulnerable customers and communities, while also driving our journey towards net zero.
+At every stage of development, we take time and care to consider how changes we make may impact the most vulnerable in our society.
+We aim to deliver savings for all our customers whilst moving towards to Net Zero and encourage community stakeholders to engage with us to achieve this.

 It is vital that we deliver flexibility markets and products that meet the needs of all our customers, including domestic and vulnerable customers.
-The experience we gained from using flex for many years and gained from specific research, such as our successful SAVE trial of community interventions to support peak shaving, continues to shape our approach to engaging with communities.
+The experience we gained from using flexibility for many years and from specific research, such as our successful SAVE trial of community interventions to support peak shaving, continues to shape our approach to engaging with communities.
 The SAVE project won the Network Awards Stakeholder Engagement Initiative of the year award 2019.
 Building on this, we partnered with Flex Assure and the Association for Distributed Energy to define common standards of practice for companies delivering energy Flexibility Services to domestic and micro-business customers, encouraging good practice and accountability under the HomeFlex programme.
 This will increase communication between flexibility aggregators and consumers by streamlining a method of complaint and complaint resolution.